zappascout/devil_notes-sources/docs/notes_11_devil.md

 oysters, but from its appearance (:=).
 Technically known as the "assignment expression," its function is a little obscure and I'm not sure I would have voted for its adoption.
-I do trust that Guido knows better than me, though, and that this is not a matter of life and death, unlike a vociferous minority of Pythonistas.
+I do trust that Guido knows better than me, though—and that this is not a matter of life and death—unlike a vociferous minority of Pythonistas.
 More on the Walrus Operator controversy [here][wal]
 [wal]:https://www.youtube.com/watch?v=KN2TTiGpDvM&t=13s

 ###232